Priya-Pamu/Power-BI-Personal-Finance-Analysis/README.md

 ## Measure Creation & Visualizations

-In order to help answer the questions listed above, I started by making three other tables: (i) Calendar Lookup, (i) Item Lookup, (iii) Location Lookup.
+In order to help answer the questions listed above, I started by making three other tables: (i) Calendar Lookup, (i) Category Lookup

 The calendar lookup contains each range of dates from the data.
 From this I created various other useful calculated columns including month name/number, month-and-year, quarter,  and end of week/month.